PicsArt/cppbind/docs/04_advanced_features/03_snippets.rst

 ~~~~~~~~~~~~~~~

 Action snippets are used to commit some action.
 Mainly we use it to copy helper and utility files from standard directories
-to some output directory.
-For example we have a C file where we define some structures, we also keep some utility files for
+to some output directories.
+For example, we have a C file where we define some structures, we also keep some utility files for
 exception handling support, etc.

 Here is an example of action snippets for Swift target language, where we define source and destination for copy action: